Training Language Models to Explain Their Own Computations: Introduction

 \shadedsquare{ \textbf{The Privileged Access Hypothesis} \\ Models trained to explain their own internal computations can do so more accurately than other models trained to explain them. }

 To explore this hypothesis, we fine-tune various \textit{explainer} models to predict three aspects of \textit{target} models' internal procedures:\footnote{This paper treats the \textit{target model} as fixed and only fine-tunes the \textit{explainer model}.
 While this setup does not constitute \textit{self}-explanation in the strictest sense (since the explainer's output distribution changes), we believe it is more useful to explain pre-trained models than enforce this strict notion of self-consistency.
 We discuss the implications of this simplification in~\Cref{sec:discussion}.
-For the rest of this paper, we use the term ``self-explaining'' in this looser sense.} \begin{enumerate} \item Descriptions of internal features, specifically the kinds of inputs that activate them (\textbf{feature descriptions}; \Cref{fig:teaser}A). \item Outcomes of interventions to internal activations (\textbf{activation patching}; \Cref{fig:teaser}B). \item Descriptions of decision rules, specifically the important tokens for a decision (\textbf{input ablation}; \Cref{fig:teaser}C).
-We focus on a setting where recent work found that reasoning models failed to produce faithful chains-of-thought~\citep{chen2025reasoningmodelsdontsay}, in order to explore whether training can improve faithfulness.
-This setting also bears similarities to~\citet{binder2025looking} due to measuring self-access to the model's output distributions. \end{enumerate}
+For the rest of this paper, we use the term ``self-explaining'' in this looser sense.} \begin{enumerate} \item Descriptions of internal features, specifically what inputs activate them (\textbf{feature descriptions}; \Cref{fig:teaser}A). \item Outcomes of interventions to internal activations (\textbf{activation patching}; \Cref{fig:teaser}B). \item Descriptions of decision rules, specifically the important tokens for a decision (\textbf{input ablation}; \Cref{fig:teaser}C).
+This setting bears similarities to~\citet{binder2025looking} due to measuring self-access to the model's output distributions. \end{enumerate}

-Our main experiments focus on feature descriptions, where we find evidence of privileged access---our target model is better explained by itself than by other explainer models, even when the other model is generally more capable (e.g.\ larger or instruction-tuned).